beeman/rxjs-workshop/README.md

-# RxJS: like a boss!
+# RxJS: from trainee to boss!

-In this repo you'll find all the examples you need to participate in the workshop **RxJS: like a boss** at NG-Colombia 2018.
+In this repo you'll find all the examples you need to participate in the workshop **RxJS: from trainee to boss**.

 ## License